 Moreover, when it is time to look at the generals Trump surrounds himself with and their complicity in drug dealing, human trafficking, massive theft of oil, torture, rendition programs, endless billions in stolen funds and all the lying, endless lying, why are so many so forgiving just because these festooned clowns are wearing medals given out like prizes in a Cracker Jack box?

 Gordon Duff is a Marine combat veteran of the Vietnam War that has worked on veterans and POW issues for decades and consulted with governments challenged by security issues.
-He’s a senior editor and chairman of the board of Veterans Today, especially for the online magazine “New Eastern Outlook.
+He’s a senior editor and chairman of the board of VT, especially for the online magazine “New Eastern Outlook.